 Outpatient rehab is a great way for people to receive guidance as they adjust to life outside of rehab.
 Finding a support group is one of the first steps that they need to take after treatment.
 Before that, however, outpatient programs provide the support that they need.

 During outpatient care, people still have access to therapy and staff support at the rehab facility.
 Having access to these services is the key to a successful transition.
 It also gives them access to professionals to talk to about the problems that they face as they reenter society.

 Let Woodlands Recovery Centers Be Your Guiding Light Down the Road to Sobriety

 At Woodlands Recovery Centers, we take recovery very seriously.
-We provide custom treatment plans for men and women.
-Although we separate our women’s and mens rehab programs, we treat both genders at the same facility.
 Some of the other services that we offer include:

 Woodlands Recovery Centers also emphasize healing past trauma.
 In many cases, traumatic events lead to drug addictions as people try to forget what happened.
 Avoiding the trauma can lead to relapse once they exit rehab.
 We make it a point to address the problem so that the healing process can start.